spectrocloud/librarium/content/docs/12-enterprise-version/03-deploying-palette-with-helm.md

     </InfoBox>

 10. Extract the Helm Chart files from the compressed asset we provided to you.
-Replace the file path and version place holder as needed.
+Replace the file path and version placeholder as needed.

     <br />